AFICRECY/SVG-Logo-Maker/README.md

 (Above: This imports a module named Circle from a file named circle.js located in the same directory as the current file.
 A positive test for Circle is created to check that the render function does in fact return the shape dimensions and fill color.
 There was a positive test for every shape and each file ended in test.js)

-### Testing
+## Testing
-## Passing and Failing
+### Passing and Failing
 I tested using Jest Framework.
 In the process of testing my code, I had experiences where one was working and another test was not.
+Eventually with trial and error, researching error messagesm and with refactoring my code, I got all of my tests to pass in the end.
 ![Passing and Failing Test](https://user-images.githubusercontent.com/101257805/234175780-80b6526d-c2a4-439f-9f7b-8c43e1617e1e.png)

-##Failing Tests
+### Failing Tests
 ![Failing Tests](https://user-images.githubusercontent.com/101257805/234176422-f7435d8d-4699-4392-a9bc-e5a6da8d5cd8.png)

-##Passing Tests
+### Passing Tests
 ![Passing Tests](https://user-images.githubusercontent.com/101257805/234176257-ec1a80cc-481b-49b3-b9b6-51681b746f28.png)